aaron123432/ProjectInstruction/README.md

  c.
 The user can filter and manipulate a particular item.

  d.
 The user can check the safety stock

+ ##### 3. Added to sign up process/forms.
+(Dominic Taraska)

+ a.
+More user info fields

+  b.
+Differentiation of employee/admin accounts

+  c.
+Account identifier (id)

+ ##### 4. Added authority checking for accounts.
+(Dominic Taraska)

+ a.
+A given account has an associated privilege that will determine what they can view

+ b.
+Some minor integration with this for the 'Home' forms and 'Stock' forms

 ### Bug Fixes